How Do I Vote?

 Contact the Sedgwick County Election Office Advance Voting Specialist.

 For security purposes, the Sedgwick County website is only accessible to viewers in the United States.
-Please use uocava.sedgwickcounty.org to access voting information while you are overseas.
+Please use https://www.sedgwickcounty.org/elections/uocava/ to access voting information while you are overseas.

 Vote Early by Mail

-To vote by mail, complete an Advance Voting Application and mail or fax it to the Election Office.
-We start mailing ballots 20 days before Election Day.
-The voted ballot must be returned to the Election Office by 7 p.m. on Election Day.
+To vote by mail, complete an Advance Voting Application and mail, email, or fax it to the Election Office.
+We begin mailing ballots 20 days before Election Day.
+The last day our office can mail a ballot is 7 days before the election.
+The voted ballot must be returned to the Election Office, any Early Voting location, or an Election Day polling location by 7 p.m. on Election Day.
+Please only drop off your voted ballot at an Early Voting or Polling location during times the polls are open for voting.
+If mailing, your ballot must be postmarked by Election Day and received in the Election Office no later than 3 days after the election.

 Military and overseas voters can vote in federal elections by submitting to the Election Office a completed Federal Post Card Application.
 This allows a ballot to be mailed 45 days before the election so it can be returned by Election Day.